k78ma/quartz/content/ML/Feature Representation.md

 ---
-title: "Feature Representation"
+title: Feature Representation
+tags:
-tag: ml
+  - ml
 date: 2023-06-25
-alias:
+aliases:
 ---
 > [!info] Core idea:
 > Use a feature function to transform original data from $\mathbb{R}^{d}$ to some other $\mathbb{R}^D$